OrderLab/violet/README.md

 Each component is held in one or multiple separate repositories.
 This is the root repository that contains the entry points for all the components.

+## Requirements

+Violet is tested to work under Ubuntu 16.04.
+Running it in Ubuntu 18.04 is possible but requires extra hassles.
+The `build.sh` script in this repository is only tested in Ubuntu 16.04.

+It is also recommended to run Violet in physical machine if possible for reasons outlined in the Known Issues section.

 ## Usage

 ### 1. Clone the repository